-Built by its namesake way back when (in 1776, to be precise), clapboard-fronted Eben House looks the picture of New England sweetness: all teak-stained floors, traditional portraiture and a neat, shrub-planted garden.
-In homage to its history (it’s one of only three Federal brick homes left in the area), this bed and breakfast has kept things relatively simple.
-Times have changed since the Captain’s 18th-century tenure, however, and Provincetown is now as well-known for its hip-hippie residents as its rich colonial history.
+The clapboard-fronted Eben House was built by its namesake, Captain Eben Snow, way back when (in 1776, to be precise).
+In homage to its history (it’s one of only three Federal brick homes left in the area), this bed and breakfast hasn’t skimped on traditional touches – expect teak-stained floors, traditional portraiture and a neat, shrub-planted garden.
+Since the Captain’s 18th-century tenure, Provincetown has enjoyed quite the transformation: once the site of the Mayflower’s landing, it’s now a hip-hippie hive populated by artists, musicians and a thriving LGBTQ community.
 Eben House has followed suit with quirky, modern touches – such as mismatched furniture, mosaic-tiled bathrooms and the odd flamboyant chandelier – that link this heritage building to its bohemian community.

 11am.
 Earliest check-in, 4pm, but flexible, subject to availability.